SolaceLabs/pubsubplus-cf-dev/README.md

 ## Current and future state

 The initial version of this project will focus on re-using existing tools as standalone without attempting to merge them.
-The project also includes a subset of scripts that can may benefit from refactoring in a single solid codebase.
+The project also includes a subset of scripts that may benefit from refactoring in a single solid codebase.

 A future version of the project may attempt to use a single VM with all the tools.